C2DH/journal-of-digital-history-jupyter-stack/README.md

 Once Jupyter Notebook has started, visit the page `Nbextensions`, uncheck the option **disable configuration for nbextensions without explicit compatibility (they may break your notebook environment, but can be useful to show for nbextension development)** to enable the installed extensions.
 In this docker image we have included:

-- the [cite2c](https://github.com/takluyver/cite2c) extension to integrate Zotero and use bibliographic references in your notebooks;
+- the [jupyter citation manager](https://github.com/krassowski/jupyterlab-citation-manager) extension to integrate Zotero and use bibliographic references in your notebooks;
 - the table of contents extension;
 - the code prettify extension.